foxleigh81/epaper-dnd/README.md

 1. The script connects to Home Assistant via WebSocket
 2. It subscribes to state change events for your toggle entity
 3. When the state changes, it redraws the e-Paper display
-4. The display shows either FREE or a no-entry symbol with a timestamp
+4. The display shows either a checkbox (available) or a no-entry symbol (busy) with a timestamp

 ## Troubleshooting